 “Robert G. Kirsch designed the Randall County Courthouse in 1909.
 The Classical Revival style building is constructed of brick and highlighted with terra cotta and cast stone trim elements.
 The structure is essentially rectangular in form, with the north and south elevations forming the long sides of the rectangle and the east and west elevations forming the short sides.
 The first two floors of the building were initially constructed in a cross-axial configuration that has since been compromised by partition walls added to create more office space.
 The original configuration also incorporated two two-story courtrooms, with decorative plaster cornices and ceilings, that occupied the third and fourth floors.
 The original windows on the first three floors have been replaced.
 The replacements are double-hung with wooden frames.
 On the fourth floor, the original windows have been covered on the exterior with stucco panels.
 Each of the four exterior facades features a projecting central entrance bay, which is clearly defined by brick pilasters with stone bases and capitals.
 Heavy classical cornices, supported at each end by equally substantial console brackets, hover above the entry doors.
 An elaborate cartouche is centered atop each of these entrance cornices.
 Each of the elevations is capped by an entablature composed of a series of ornamental courses of brickwork and cut stone caps.
 Additional construction has obscured the north and south elevations to some extent, but only one modern addition, a bridge on the second floor of the north elevation, is connected to the original structure.
 The original clock tower has also been removed.”

 Over the years, the central clock tower and original wood windows were removed.
 1956 and 1968 saw additions on the south and north sides, respectively.
-The northwest portion of the first floor was removed to install a boiler room, and a load bearing wall was taken off the third floor also.
+The northwest portion of the first floor was removed to install a boiler room and a load bearing wall was taken off the third floor.

 (Photo Courtesy: Terry Jeanson)

 Here’s a picture of the courthouse without its tower.
-This was only within the last decade before the building was restored (2009 – 2010), a process which included rebuilding its unique tower.
+This was only within the last decade before the building was restored, a process that included rebuilding its unique tower.

 (Photo Courtesy: Terry Jeanson)